Vavassor/AftString-Documentation/_sources/reference/aft-string/functions/aft-string-assign.txt

     Overwrite the contents of one string with another string.

-    The strings do not need to be associated with the same allocator, which makes it usable for an allocator transfer as described in :ref:`allocator-propagation`.
+    The strings do not need to be associated with the same allocator, which makes it usable for an allocator transfer.

     :param to: the recieving string
     :param from: the giving string